 Did you have to do a lot of rewrites or changes?

 Some, but nothing excessive.
 I think that was down to our being very tightly tied to the scenario and timings.
 Now and then during the process I wasn’t sure quite what the scene was supposed to look and feel like or what direction Kenny was heading in, so I’d sometimes write 2 or 3 different options for a scene and would ask him “which flavor is closest to what you’re thinking?”
 Occasionally there would be changes to the scenario that required deleting some scenes or rewriting them to make them more concise.
 Once Kenny got into the studio with the dancers there were a few more changes.
 There were things like costume changes or set changes that meant he needed a little extra music to pull them through it, so we had a few of those near the end of the process as well.
 There’s something else worth mentioning here too: don’t get hung up on musical terms.
 If you’re a choreographer, don’t feel intimidated by “I don’t know what this is called in musical terms” — just talk about how it’s supposed to feel or what the effect is that you’re aiming for.
 Talk about the music in terms of colors and flavors and descriptives and don’t worry about trying to talk in classical music lingo.
-Most composers I know aren’t very fancy or precious about music, we just want to know we’re getting it right.
+All the composers I know aren’t very fancy or precious about music, we just want to know we’re getting it right.

 When you say “we wrote the ballet over Skype” do you mean Kenny was actually watching while you wrote it?